 Just an hour and a half away in the other Columbus (Columbus, IN), youngsters can explore three floors of interactive fun at KidsCommons.
 Get the ultimate bubble blowing experience in Bubble-ology, create a mini masterpiece in Kids-at-Art and investigate the science of optics and music with the Gateway Bridge Laser Harp.
 But the piece de resistance for kids of all ages is the giant toilet slide.
 You read that right – in ExploraHouse, kids can slide down the museum’s world famous giant toilet!
 Note: the building across the street houses The Columbus Commons – a giant, free indoor playground perfect for burning off some steam before the drive home.

-LEGOLAND Discovery Center just opened in Columbus and is the 12th in North America and the only location that’s a true day trip from Cincinnati.
-It’s 36,000 square feet of fun in Columbus’s Easton Town Center, and it’s everything your LEGO-loving kids could dream of — and more!
+LEGOLAND Discovery Center is 36,000 square feet of fun in Columbus’s Easton Town Center.
 With indoor playgrounds, two rides, MINILAND Ohio, a 4D cinema, virtual “factory tour” and 10 themed play zones, LEGOLAND Discovery Center is absolutely worth the drive.

 Baseball fans of all ages will love this Louisville museum.
 A larger-than-life baseball bat welcomes visitors, who can get an up-close look at the magic during daily guided factory tours.
 Guests will see bats being made on every tour, every day.
 Everyone receives a miniature souvenir bat at the end of the tour!
 Personalized bats can be ordered when you arrive for pick-up after your tour, or they can be shipped.